Setting goals and objectives makes your PR planning more effective

 - Reputation management goals, which deal with the identity and perception of the organization.
 Example: “We aim to improve [stakeholder group] opinions of our organization significantly within the next year.”

 - Relationship management goals, which focus on how the organization connects with its stakeholders.
 Example: “Our goal is to achieve a high level of staff satisfaction with the communication they receive about our head office’s change of location of this year.”

 - Task management goals, which are concerned with achieving tasks.
-Example: “Our goal is to increase attendance at our staff ‘town hall’ meetings next calendar year.”
+Example: “Our goal is to increase attendance at our employee ‘town hall’ meetings next calendar year.”

 Each communication goal supports the achievement of one or more business or organizational goals, objectives, strategies or tactics.
 A communication goal is achieved by achieving a subset of supporting objective/s.
 Therefore, an objective is a step along the way to achieving a desired goal.